 As of April 11, 2017, Internet Explorer prior to version 11 is no longer supported.
 This is the result of Microsoft's decision in January 2016 to support only the newest version of Internet Explorer compatible with each version of Windows, combined with the end of extended support of Windows Vista.
 Thus you might not need jQuery.

-Some people need long PC uptime in order to simultaneously satisfy customer service requirements to store applications in progress and legal requirements not to store certain information on a nonvolatile medium.
+Some people need long PC uptime in order to simultaneously satisfy customer service requirements to store customers' orders in progress and legal requirements not to store certain information on a nonvolatile medium.
 Windows 10's policy to automatically download and install updates and reboot the computer has caused problems for them.

 Some people actually carry a NAS box around with them instead of streaming video.